Nova A.

 What Is an Analytical Essay?

-“Analytical essays are a type of writing that aims to examine, interpret, and dissect a specific topic or subject matter.”
+“Analytical essays are essays that aim to examine, interpret, and dissect a specific topic or subject matter.”

-These essays require a deeper level of analysis of the topic.
-Analytical writing involves breaking down a topic into relevant parts and an examination and interpretation these parts to make up a cohesive understanding of that topic.
+These types of essay requires a deeper level of analysis of the topic.
+Analysis writing involves breaking down a topic into relevant parts and an examination and interpreting these parts to make up a cohesive understanding of that topic.

 Characteristics of Analytical Essays